 Ferdinand broke the mould of the no-nonsense English centre-back.

 Composed and stylish, he made his Premier League debut for West Ham United aged 17.

-That was the first of Ferdinand's six titles in his 12 seasons at Old Trafford.
+That was the first of Ferdinand's six titles in his 12 seasons at Old Trafford, including three in succession from 2006/07 to 2008/09.
 His 504 Premier League appearances are second among central defenders.

 “Rio has been the best defender in the country, if not Europe, for a couple of years.
 His maturity and leadership have been key factors in the team’s success.
 He is someone that young players learn from and that more experienced players respect.” – Sir Alex Ferguson

-“He was a great player, without a doubt the best centre-half I ever played with.
-I would say for a time as well he was the best centre-half in the world.
+“He was a great player, without a doubt the best centre-back I ever played with.
+I would say for a time as well he was the best centre-back in the world.
 He was such a pleasure to play with.
 To play in front of him, he made your job so easy.” – Paul Scholes

 “Now the position of the centre-back is not just about defending or being nasty or tough.
 It’s about knowing how to play football, control the ball, pass and be more comfortable in possession.
 This is something that 10 years ago [in England] they didn’t understand.
 Rio was the first one who did it.” – Gerard Pique